 In order to support the WGFM and its Project Teams as well as the preparatory work for WRCs by CPG and its Project Teams, monitoring campaigns are conducted by the radio monitoring services of the various CEPT Administrations.

 With regard to such campaigns and other exchanges of monitoring information between Administrations, the measuring method and format in which data is stored should be harmonised.
 It is also helpful to harmonise the presentation of the processed data.

+In recent years there has been an increase in monitoring information gathered from mobile devices therefore the original recommendation is updated to incorporate these developments.

 ECC recommendation of 05(05)01 on HARMONISATION OF AUTOMATIC MEASURING METHODS AND DATA TRANSFER FOR FREQUENCY BAND REGISTRATIONS